gitter-badger/goodplay/docs/source/user/install.rst

    test environment you manage on your own, you can skip Docker installation and continue with the next section.

+As goodplay makes use of user-defined networks and Docker's embedded DNS server to allow hosts to resolve each other, it requires at least Docker version ``1.10.0``.
 There are a lot of options when it comes to setting up a Docker host.

 When running Linux with a recent kernel version, ``docker`` is most likely